circleci/circleci-docs/jekyll/_cci2/enable-checks.md

 ![CircleCI VCS Settings Page]( {{ site.baseurl }}/assets/img/docs/screen_github_checks_disable_new_ui.png)

-## To Uninstall Checks for the Organization
+## To uninstall checks for the organization

 1. Click the Settings tab in the CircleCI app main menu.
 2. Select VCS.
 3. Click the Manage GitHub Checks button.
 4. Scroll down and click the Uninstall button to uninstall the GitHub Checks app.

-## GitHub Checks Waiting for Status in GitHub
+## Github checks waiting for status in github

 `ci/circleci:build — Waiting for status to be reported`